hebench/frontend/docsrc/config_file_reference.md

 ### Benchmark Description Section

 Top level `benchmark` key contains a list.
 This key must exist in the configuration file.
-An element of the value list specifies a benchmark to run and its description.
+An element of the value list specifies a benchmark to run and the corresponding configuration.

-A benchmark description is composed by `ID`, `dataset`, `default_min_test_time`, `default_sample_sizes` and `params`.
+A benchmark configuration is composed by `ID`, `dataset`, `default_min_test_time`, `default_sample_sizes` and `params`.

+The `description` section is is automatically generated when exporting a configuration file for informational purposes only.
+Its contents are ignored by Test Harness, and thus, providing it is optional and may be omitted.

 A benchmark executes a specific workload from the set of workloads specified in hebench::APIBridge::Workload enumeration.
 A backend implements a collection of benchmarks and registers them with the Frontend during initialization.